 Rally Participation

 Rally participation is strongly encouraged and is a valuable part of the pony club experience.
-If funds are available, at the discretion of the DC, the club will pay for one rally per year for any Member who meets the Member in Good Standing Policy, at the discretion of the DC, if funds are available.
+If funds are available, at the discretion of the DC, the club will pay for one rally per year for any Member who meets the Member in Good Standing Policy.

-Ratings
+Achievement Testings

-Fees for one rating testing per year may be paid by the Club, at the discretion of the DC, if funds are available.
+Fees for one testing per year may be paid by the Club, at the discretion of the DC, if funds are available.

+Mounted and Unmounted Lessons

+Lincoln Creek Pony Club places a strong emphasis on instruction.
+The club will design a mounted/unmounted education program that includes the USPC curriculum.
+It is understood that education of the upper level members is inherently more expensive than for entry/mid level members and the approved budget and/or expenditures may reflect that understanding.

 Funds